Some study Artificial Intelligence, I study Natural "Stupidity"(and AI)

 UXR: I’ve done user research at Google, many startups, Cambridge, EY, my social impact venture, my business for 3 years.

-Comms: I share my learnings on 'Artificial Intelligence vs Natural Stupidity' (my newsletter) and built a LinkedIn following of 40,000 doing that.
+Comms/Marketing: I share my learnings on 'Artificial Intelligence vs Natural Stupidity' (my newsletter) and built a LinkedIn following of 40,000 doing that.

 Past Work